 Stopping a debug session

 The debug session will automatically end once you exit the SSH session.
-To manually stop a debug session, you can execute
+To manually stop a debug session execute

 sem stop job [job-id] from your local machine.
 You can find the Job ID of your debug job using the